 Audits are coordinated through a Certifying Partner appropriate to their industry.
 The Certifying Partner then reviews the audit for compliance with quality standards.
 If the audit meets all of the standards, the Certifying Partner in conjunction with Alberta Human Resources and Employment, will issue a COR to the employer.

 Davis Safety has worked with a multitude of companies in a variety of industries over the years including oil & gas, chemical plants, commercial construction and more.
 Many companies that have been in operation internationally for some time as well as smaller or starter companies.
 We provide assistance in building or refining your safety program that protects the very people that make it successful as well as protecting investors.

-This has given us the opportunity to develop many unique auditing & inspection systems and documents that can be used or tailored to your needs.
+This experience has given us the opportunity to develop many unique auditing and inspection systems and documents that can be used or tailored to your needs.

 Assist with the development of an audit and inspection system as a proactive effort to ensure that equipment and services are performing to your expectations.
-Identifying & mitigate any potential gaps/deficiencies to reduce the potential for incidents and make sure the equipment is meeting company and regulatory compliance.
+Identify and mitigate any potential gaps/deficiencies to reduce the potential for incidents and make sure the equipment is meeting company and regulatory compliance.

 Implement auditing and inspection tracking systems that generate useful statistics.
 These systems can be used to easily identify where improvements can be made and to generate meaningful feedback to your service providers or team of potential risks and opportunities.
-Also, providing investors, actual or potential, with a variety of statistics and information how you are protecting their interests & investments.
+Also, providing potential or current investors with a variety of statistics and information showing how you are protecting their interests & investments.